Blog

 Fact: COVID-19 is known to infect persons in all climates and no weather conditions or temperatures are yet known to confer a protective advantage.

-Cold weather, snow, humidity and numerous other environmental conditions have been implicated as being protective against COVID-19.
+Cold weather, snow, humidity, and numerous other environmental conditions have been implicated as being protective against COVID-19.
 As a result, some feel that facemasks and other precautionary measures do not need to be adhered to in these climates.

 As the body maintains a constant temperature range, it is not likely that external temperatures will affect the outcome of infection.

 With certain forms of infectious disease, it is true that the climate and temperature favors the growth and spread of certain viral pathogens, as seen in tropical illnesses.
-This is not true for all disease though and most viral respiratory infections operate regardless of climate[13], with a few exceptions[14].
+This is not true for all diseases though and most viral respiratory infections operate regardless of climate[13], with a few exceptions[14].

 As it stands currently with regard to COVID-19, there has been no research done to confirm that certain environmental conditions would offer more protection over others.
 Statistical data currently confirms that the virus is able to transmit under any weather conditions, suggesting it is not limited by climate.